DjPale/IsometricEdit/README.md

 # IsometricEdit
-(Very) Simple graphical editor for placing Iso spritesheets.
+(**Very**) Simple graphical editor for placing Iso spritesheets.
 Made especially for the wonderful Kenney.nl Isometric assets!
 It uses a grid as guide, but the tiles stores its own positions.
 There are no max limits to maps (other than theoretical).
 Note that the tile sizes are read directly from the atlas and thus they are not limited to a fixed tile size.

 NB!
 The formats are highly non-optimized and a bit stupid (too much info per map tile instead of more information on the tile).
 In all reality, only the index number should be stored...

+Oh, and currently one spritesheet is loaded from assets :P

 ## Disclaimer
 It's most likely not bug-free so usage is solely your own responsibility obviously.